-AP sources: Biden to pause oil drilling on public lands
+AP Sources: Biden to Pause Oil Drilling on Public Lands

 The pause in drilling is limited to federal lands and does not affect drilling on private lands, which is largely regulated by states.

 Oil and gas extracted from public lands and waters account for about a quarter of annual U.S. production.
-Extracting and burning those fuels generates the equivalent of almost 550 million tons (500 million metric tons) of greenhouse gases annually, the U.S. Geological Survey said in a 2018 study.
+Extracting and burning those fuels generates the equivalent of almost 550 million tons of greenhouse gases annually, the U.S. Geological Survey said in a 2018 study.

 Under Trump, Interior officials approved almost 1,400 permits on federal lands, primarily in Wyoming and New Mexico, over a three-month period that included the election, according to an Associated Press analysis of government data.
 Those permits, which remain valid, will allow companies to continue drilling for years, potentially undercutting Biden’s climate agenda.